Introduction

 -

-For more detailed information on KeyControl Database Vaults, please refer to the official documentation available at KeyControl Database Vault Documentation.
+For more detailed information on KeyControl Database Vaults, see the KeyControl Database Vault Documentation.

 The Oracle feature Transparent Data Encryption (TDE) provides data-at-rest encryption for sensitive information held by the Oracle database, while at the same time allowing authorized clients to use the database.